Patrick Mahomes II Player Prop Bets for NFL Week 15 | Kansas City vs. Los Angeles 12/16/2021

 Matchup vs. Los Angeles

-- In nine matchups against the Chargers, Mahomes averaged 157.4 passing yards per game, 127.1 yards below his over/under for Thursday.
+- Mahomes averages 157.4 passing yards per game in nine matchups against the Chargers, 132.1 fewer yards his over/under in Thursday's game.

-- Mahomes threw a touchdown pass six times and multiple TDs in four of those contests against the Chargers.
+- Mahomes threw a touchdown pass six times and multiple TDS four times over four of those outings against the Chargers.

-- The 222.5 passing yards the Chargers allow per game makes them the NFL's fourth-ranked pass defense this season.
+- The Chargers are allowing 222.5 passing yards per game this year, the NFL's fourth-ranked pass defense.

-- The Chargers' defense is 10th in the NFL, conceding 1.5 passing touchdowns per game.
+- At 1.5 passing TDs conceded per game, the Chargers defense is ranked 10th in the league.

 Recent Performances